Administrative Monetary Penalty System

 - 12 months

-Non-compliance occurs when the exporter fails to report goods subject to export control prior to export according to legislative time frames prior to export.
+Non-compliance occurs when the exporter fails to report goods subject to export control prior to export according to legislative time frames.

 For strategic goods controlled by the Export and Import Permits Act, follow the existing Regional Intelligence and Contraband Division's communication procedures.